 In Welltory, you can take measurements of heart rate variability (HRV) with your smartphone camera, a heart rate monitor, or Apple Watch.
 Note that HRV measurement is not an electrocardiogram (ECG) recording, and it can't be used as a substitute for ECG or a medical check-up.

-With no external devices connected, camera measurement will be set by default.
+With no external devices connected, camera measurement will be set as default.
 Otherwise, Welltory will remember the last device you used.
 To switch back to the camera, head to Menu → Settings → Measurement Device.

 If your phone camera has a green connected status, it will be used to take measurements.